chaklam-silpasuwanchai/Software-Architecture/project/docs/src/lab01/basic-terminal.md

 Explanation time: `awk` loops through lines of `10-audio.csv`.
 It seperates each line into column with ` ` as a default delimiter. `$1`,`$2`,... refers to colums in order from left to right with `$0` refers to the entire line.
 In the previous example, option `-F` overrides the defult delimiter to a comma (`,`).

 Now, `10-audio.csv` has 10 columns.
 I want to have this data but only colums `e1,e3,e4,e8,Marker`.
-For extra fun, I will add a new index in the most left column.
+For extra fun, I will add a new index in the first column.

 ```sh
 awk -F , 'BEGIN {cnt="index"} {print cnt "," $2 "," $4 "," $5 "," $9 "," $10; ++cnt}' 10-audio.csv | head